joshualande/joshualande.github.io/_drafts/2014-04-18-create-tables-sql.md

 Note that we do not ensure uniqueness of `ingredient_price` because multiple recipes can have the same price.

-Finally, to create the recipe-ingredient-mapping table:
+Finally, we can create the recipe-ingredient-mapping table:

 ```sql
 CREATE TABLE recipe_ingredients (